Phrenology

 dark skinned and taciturn, large and formidable, granite, stone, timeless.

-Your face, chiseled angular, native in its own right, darkened by sun and experience, now more defined and skull like than in my childhood,
+Your face, chiseled angular, native in its own right,

-mortality poking through the skin of your bald irradiated head.
+of your bald irradiated head.

-When you started to lose your hair, you asked me to shave it in the garage.
+you asked me to shave it off in the garage.

-And you told me of shaving your father in the hospital bed and keeping the razor, but the story ended there,
+You told me of shaving your father in a hospital bed and keeping the razor,

 Much of everything we shared is such.